Pearson Chi-squared Conditional Randomization Test: A power analysis of the PCR test

 \section{A power analysis of the PCR test}

-We next provide a power analysis of the PCR test .
+We next provide a power analysis of the PCR test.
 To this end, we need a notion of distance between a probability density function $p_{XZY}(x,z,y)$ and its corresponding conditional independence density $p_X(x)p_{Z|X}(z|x)p_{Y|Z}(y|z)$, where $p_{Y|Z}(y|z)$ is obtained by marginalizing out $X$, i.e., $p_{Y|Z}(y|z)= \int p_{Y|XZ}(y|x,z)p_{X|Z}(x|z) \de x$.
 As expected, the larger this distance, the easier to discern the conditional dependency.
-The metric that we use here to analyze the power of PCR test is a generalization of the notion of \emph{ordinal dominance curve} (ODC) \cite{hsieh1996nonparametric, bamber1975area}.
+The metric that we use here to analyze the power of PCR test is a generalization of the notion of \emph{ordinal dominance curve} (ODC) \citep{hsieh1996nonparametric, bamber1975area}.
 For two densities $p$ and $q$ defined on the real line, the ODC is given by $F_p(F_q^{-1}(t))$, where $F_p, F_q$ respectively denote the cdfs corresponding to $p$ and $q$.
 In other words, the ODC is the population analogous of the PP plot.
-The derivative of the ODC (if exists) is given by $f_p(F_q^{-1}(t))/f_q(F^{-1}_q(t))$ and is called the \emph{relative density function} (\cite{thas2010comparing}, Section 2.4).
+The derivative of the ODC (if exists) is given by $f_p(F_q^{-1}(t))/f_q(F^{-1}_q(t))$ and is called the \emph{relative density function} (\citep{thas2010comparing}, Section 2.4).

 We next define the conditional ODC and the conditional relative density function, along with two assumptions.
 Let us emphasize that the upcoming assumptions are made to facilitate the power analysis, and the validity of the PCR test (control on type I error) holds even without these assumptions. \begin{defi} (Conditional ODC and relative density function).
-For a score function $T$, recall the conditional cdfs $F_{T|ZY}(t;z,y)$ and $F_{T|Z}(t;z,y)$ given by equations~\eqref{eq:FZY} and \eqref{eq:FZ}.
-We define the conditional ordinal dominance curve $\sR_T:[0,1]\rightarrow [0,1]$ as follows:
+For a score function $T$ defined in Assumption \ref{assum: mu_mapping}, recall the conditional cdfs $F_{T|\bZ\bY}(t;\bz,\by)$ and $F_{T|Z}(t;\bz,\by)$ given by equations~\eqref{eq:FZY} and \eqref{eq:FZ}.
+The conditional ODC is $\sR_T:[0,1]\rightarrow [0,1]$ which is defined as {

-For Differentiable $\sR_{T}$, we call its derivative the conditional relative density function: $\sr_{T}(u):=\frac{\partial}{\partial u}\sR_{T}(u)\,,$ for $u\in (0,1)$.
+} For Differentiable $\sR_{T}$, we call its derivative the conditional relative density function: $\sr_{T}(u):=\frac{\partial}{\partial u}\sR_{T}(u)\,,$ for $u\in (0,1)$.